 Typically, click fraud occurs on a large scale and all targeted links are clicked multiple times.
 Automated bot traffic can be leveraged effectively to continually click links.

-Threat actors may use different click fraud techniques, including:
+Threat actors may use different click scam techniques, including:

 What is a click bot?

 Click bots vary in complexity, from the simplest bot accessing a landing page to a sophisticated bot programmed to mimic human behaviour.

 To further disguise the nefarious activity, threat actors utilise multiple internet-connected devices, each of which will have a unique IP address, to manufacture the appearance of legitimate user behaviour i.e. it looks as though each click comes from a different user.
 This network of devices is known as a botnet.

 If a threat actor is using a botnet to carry out a click fraud campaign, it can be challenging for the target organisation to detect malicious behaviour before it is too late.
 However, by learning what ordinary traffic looks like, you are equipped to quickly and accurately detect anomalies and block bad bots.